Mental Health Tribunal UK: Forms & How to Apply

 - Download the current form from the GOV.UK Mental Health Tribunal forms collection and complete it in full.

-- Apply for legal aid as soon as the application is made — it is non-means-tested, so there is no financial barrier to getting representation.
+- Apply for legal aid as soon as the application is made — Tribunal representation is exempt from the means test, so there is no financial barrier to getting it.

 - Read the clinical, nursing, and social circumstances reports as soon as they are available, and note anything you or the patient disagrees with, ready to raise at the hearing.

 This guide provides general information about the First-tier Tribunal (Mental Health) in England.
 It is not legal advice and is not a substitute for advice tailored to your specific circumstances or those of the patient concerned.
-The law and guidance described were accurate as at July 2026 and are subject to change — always check GOV.UK and legislation.gov.uk for the current position, and confirm the current version of any form before submitting it.
+The law and guidance described were accurate as at August 2026 and are subject to change — particularly as the Mental Health Act 2025 is brought into force in stages — so always check GOV.UK and legislation.gov.uk for the current position, and confirm the current version of any form before submitting it.

 Common questions